loay-ashraf/RxNetworkKit/Docs.docc/Articles/ConnectingToWebSocket.md

 ### Connecting to a websocket server

-In this section, you will create a ``WebSocket`` and send/receive messages and data to/from the server.
+In this section, you will create a ``WebSocket`` and send/receive messages to/from the server.

 - First, call the `HTTPClient.websocket` method and pass the server url, protocols and close handler as arguments.